 As of the date of this MD&A, there are over 300 local municipalities in the Netherlands, each of which has implemented different forms of Local Rules pertaining to public order and safety to govern the general business affairs within their respective municipality.
 Of such municipalities, only a handful of municipalities have extended ordinary permit requirements generally applicable to certain businesses to Smart Shops.
-As of the date of this MD&A, the Company's iMicrodose Packs are available in approximately eight (8) Smart Shops operated by third parties within the Netherlands (including McSmart), with such Smart Shops located in the municipalities of Eindhoven, Amsterdam, Rotterdam, 's-Hertogenbosch, Oss, and Tiel.
+As of the date of this MD&A, the Company's iMicrodose Packs are available in approximately thirty nine (39) Smart Shops operated by third parties within the Netherlands plus 2 online Smart Shops including iMicrodose.nl, with such Smart Shops located in the municipalities of Eindhoven, Amsterdam, Rotterdam, 's-Hertogenbosch, Oss, and Tiel.
 To the knowledge of the Company after due inquiry, none of these municipalities have implemented any licensing or permit requirements applicable to Smart Shops.
 In light of, among other things, its prominence as a tourist hot spot, Amsterdam has, however, implemented a municipal zoning plan which is generally applicable to all businesses operating within Amsterdam (including Smart Shops) and is not specifically directed at Smart Shops.